from 474€

 Accommodation

-During your time in Peru you will live in our homestay(s).
-The accommodation is basic but comfortable.
-You’ll be living with local families whom will guide you in Cusco and help to improve your knowledge of the Spanish Language!
-The homestay families usually have very limited English.
+During your time on the Peru volunteer programs, you will live in our homestay family accommodation.
+The accommodation is basic but comfortable and located in the city of Cusco.
+You’ll be living with local families who will guide you in Cusco.
+Furthermore, they will help to improve your knowledge of the Spanish Language!
+It is important to note that the homestay families will usually speak no English at all.

 Bathrooms are shared.
 Each bathroom has a shower and western style toilet.
-The water is usually warm (although can be victim to power cuts) to ensure you keep warm in the chilly nights of Cusco!
+The water is usually warm (although can be a victim to power cuts) to ensure you keep warm in the chilly nights of Cusco!
 The house has Wi-Fi and a communal area for volunteers to hang out with their host families.
-There is also a kitchen with a refrigerator to store any items you need to keep chilled; just ask the host family for some fridge space out of respect in advance, The host families will prepare all meals across your time on the project with us (including a packed lunch if you wish).
+There is also a kitchen with a refrigerator to store any items you need to keep chilled.
+However, please ask the host family for some fridge space out of respect in advance.

-The families of the homestay normally have a separate area within the house for their family, but they love to interact with volunteers and hear about your days.
-This ensures you have round the clock support and security along with the chance to improve your Spanish language skills.
+The host families will prepare all meals across your time on the project with us (including a packed lunch if you wish).
+The homestay families normally have a separate area within the house for their family, yet they enjoy interacting with volunteers.
+Therefore they will be excited to hear about your days and experiences in Peru.
+Above all, the host family set-up ensures you have round the clock support and security.
+In addition, you will get the chance to improve your Spanish language skills.

 Food & Beverages